rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 if it needs to forward it further.
 It is not uncommon for large companies to have mail servers for different divisions and the message may need to be routed accordingly.
-For instance, there may be a single mail server for the Support Team, a different server for Accouting and HR, and a third for Marketing and Sales.
+For instance, there may be a single mail server for the Support Team, a different server for Accounting and HR, and a third for Marketing and Sales.
 Mail routing doesn't have to stop at the destination MX!
 Unfortunately, anything behind the destination MX is something of a black box to the rest of the Internet.